dhrumilp12/Microsoft-AI-Agent-Hackathon-2025/README.md

 ## Project Structure

 - `/AI-Agent-Orchestrator`: Main application coordinating all agents
+- `/AI-Agent-BoardCapture`: AI agent that uses your camera to capture text from a board, analyze it, and translate it
+- `/AI-agent-SpeechTranslator`: AI agent that converts speech to text and translates them.
+Both the original and translated texts are saved as text files.
+- `/AI-Agent-VocabularyBank`: AI agent that handles extraction of key vocabulary terms from both original and translated texts
+- `/AI-Summarization-agent`: AI agent that generates concise summaries from audio transcripts or whiteboard text
-- `/AI-Agents-*`: Individual AI agent implementations
+- `/AI-agent-DiagramGenerator`: AI agent that produces visual diagrams from summaries or text.
-- `/Configs`: Configuration files and utilities
-- `AgentData`: Contains translation, summary, images, diagram & vocabulary files created by induvidual agnets
+- `/AgentData`: Contains translation, summary, images, diagram & vocabulary files created by individual agents

 ## License